 Wife, Mother, Daughter, Sister, Aunt, Cousin, Niece, and Friend.
 Huntress and firearm enthusiast.
+Executive Director.
 Event Coordinator.
 Pilates Lover.
 Foodie and traveller of note.
 Outdoors-woman.
 Texas born and bred, Resident of South Africa.
-Afrikaner dear huwelik.
+Afrikaner deur huwelik.
 Safari Outfitter.
 I blog about all, some, or none of the above.